AkshatKapo/To-Do-List_LocalStorage/README.md

 # To-Do-List_LocalStorage

-I designed a TO-DO list to learn more about Javascript, it works as a same To-Do list i designed before, but now I change designing because I wnated to learn more about designing and the data that user put does not disappear when page is reloaded.
+I designed a TO-DO list to learn more about Javascript, it works as a same To-Do list i designed before, but now I change designing because I wanted to learn more about designing and the data that user put does not disappear when page is reloaded.

  To-Do list takes users name and store it in the local storage